Tornado shelters still on the way for some schools

 “It jumped over the Hilltop community which is right south of us.
 And it came here (Jefferson Elementary) and obliterated our portables,” says teacher, Karen Wedel.
 “But it basically jumped over the Hilltop community where a lot of our kids live.
 It just happened to hit the places where there were no people or no children, which is just a miracle.”

 In Goddard, they don’t yet have storm shelters for all of the kids.
 At Oak Street School, about a third of the kids go into the interior bathrooms.
-The other kids go into lower hallways and cover their heads, up against the wall.
+The other kids go into lower hallways and cover their heads, up against the wall, and they close steel doors on both sides of the hallway.

 “We are just so fortunate that we have that support here in Goddard.
 A bond issue passed with voters, and that is bringing us a storm shelter,” says Principal Ashley Miller.

 Miller says the Oak Street School was built in the 1950’s.
-And, she explains, that’s why kids shelter in the interior hallways, with steel doors closed on either side of the hallway.
+And, she explains, that’s why kids shelter in the interior hallways, with those steel doors on either side of the hallway.

 “So hopefully very soon we will begin our progress on our safe areas,” says Miller.
 “So it’s an older building and it’s a little nerve-racking when rough weather comes in and we have the hallway and two-thirds of our students go down in the hallways and cover their heads.
 And we are down there reassuring them they are safe.”